scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 ### Create Provenance using `valint slsa`​
-To achieve SLSA Level 3 using `valint slsa` run the following in trusted builder.
+To achieve SLSA Level 3 using `valint slsa` run the following on a trusted builder.

 ```
 # Create signed SLSA Provenance